 Like wistful certainty, faithful bafflement can lead to paralysis.

 As with wistful certainty, the antidote is to use doubt as an opening.
-Existential crises force spiritual questions; they can lead into into pathological confusion, but they can also clarify meaningness and lead into the complete stance.
+Existential crises force spiritual questions; they can lead you into into pathological confusion, but they can also clarify meaningness and lead into the complete stance.

 One tactic is to turn around the expression of bafflement, and to personalize it.